-Here’s a recipe for a Vietnamese Bahn Mi Sandwich using slow braised oxtail as the foundation.
+Here’s a recipe for a a decadent Vietnamese Bahn Mi Sandwich with pickled veggies and a a spicy aioli using slow- braised oxtail as the foundation.

 As I sit here trying to write something even slightly intelligent about oxtail,

 it occurs to me … that I am not exactly clear about what oxtail actually is.

 I mean, besides the obvious tail part.

 The question I hesitate asking, which really must be asked is….what is an “ox” ?